When I was younger, I actually used to live in a rental property with my family, and there was this one time I won’t forget.

 Can You Paint a Rental Property?

-Well, there isn’t a simple answer for this question.
+Well, there isn’t a simple answer to this question.
 It totally depends on the landlord, the property, or even where you are!

 Generally, tenants do not have to paint the property.

-Usually, any repairs or changes are done by the landlord and the tenant doesn’t usually have to worry about it.
+Any repairs or changes are usually done by the landlord and the tenant doesn’t have to worry about it.

 However, what if the tenant wants to paint the property?